jherax/js-utils/README.md

 But if you don't want to use *jQuery.ui,* as the default implementation, you can override the method by specifying&nbsp;the `source` property with the new implementation, e.g.<br>
 `jsu.fnShowDialog.source = function (options) { ... }`

-The utility has the following structure:
+The library has the following structure:
 - `jsu:` main namespace
   - `author:` me :^)
   - `version:` release number